pachterlab/varseek/README.md

 | Pathway analysis using Enrichr                | [6_1_pathway_analysis_enrichr.ipynb](./6_1_pathway_analysis_enrichr.ipynb)           |
 | Gene Ontology enrichment analysis (GOEA)      | [6_2_pathway_analysis_goea.ipynb](./6_2_pathway_analysis_goea.ipynb)                 |

+You can find more examples of how to use varseek in the GitHub repository for our preprint [GitHub - pachterlab/RLSRWP_2025](https://github.com/pachterlab/RLSRWP_2025.git).

 If you use `varseek` in a publication, please cite the following study:
 ```